ap0llo/fileinfodb/README.md

 FileInfoDb
 ==========
-FileInfoDb is a tool to store (arbitraty) meta-information for files.
+FileInfoDb is a tool to store (arbitrary) meta-information for files.

 The meta data is modeled as "properties", simple string key-value pairs which are stored in a MySQL based database.